byexamples/byexample/docs/languages/shell.md

 ## Using other shells (long story)

+**Warning:** this documentantion is about *internal details* that may not be honored between releases.

 There is no problem in spawning another shell even if the shell is not ``sh``